 You can also give vines such as cucumber, beans, or peas an upright support such as this obelisk.
 By letting vines grow up, there's space in the container to grow trailing plants such as nasturtium and fillers such as kale, signet marigolds, and eggplant.

 Gardeners get more produce from a small space by using a technique called succession planting.
-It means you replace varieties once they're done bearing with something else.
+Once your plants are finished producing fruits or veggies for the summer, replace them with something else (such as a cool-season vegetable like broccoli if the warm weather is coming to an end).
 For example, the lettuce in this container will fade in summer, allowing you to grow eggplant, pepper, or another heat-loving variety with lovely lemon verbena.